Sage-Bionetworks/rocc-app/docs/style-guide.md

 - This project uses [eslint] to validate TypeScript and JavaScript files.
 The configuration file of `eslint` is `.eslintrc.json`.
 The behavior of `eslint` can be extended using plugins and custom rules.
+- This project runs [prettier] via `eslint` for additional flexibility in validating files.
+The configuration of `prettier` is located in `.eslintrc.json`.
 - TypeScript and JavaScript files are automatically validated and the lint issues fixed upon saving.
 This behavior is controled by the VS Code workspace settings file `.vscode/settings.json`.